fetchai/docs-archived/docs/etch-language/strings.md

 ## Utility functions

-You can use the following utility functions to manipulate strings:
+You can use the following utility functions for string manipulation:

 * [find()](strings.md#find)
 * [length()](strings.md#length)